 In theory, an alternative to gathering a baseline for comparison purposes would be to establish the average level of performance in the general population.
 However, sober individuals vary greatly in their performance on balance tests so a general comparison would not and could not be valid.

 Nevertheless, the Romberg test is still widely used by law enforcement, so it’s important to work with an attorney who is knowledgeable of its intended medical use and its limitations.
-Call Coffey & Coffey at (800) 706-7888 to speak with an experienced Orange County DUI lawyer today.
+Call the Law Office of Mike Coffey Attorney at Law& the Law Office of Mike Coffey Attorney at Lawat (800) 706-7888 to speak with an experienced Orange County DUI lawyer today.